12 Completely Outdated SEO Practices You Should Avoid

 2. Writing for Robots

-It’s important to understand that writing unnatural is, well, not natural.
+It’s important to understand that writing unnaturally is, well, not natural.

 And search engines know it.

-The belief is: writing for the web means we should repeat a subject by its proper name every time it is mentioned, working in variations and plural/non-plural versions of the word so that “all bases are covered.”
+This misplaced belief is: Writing for the web means we should repeat a subject by its proper name every time it is mentioned, working in variations and plural/non-plural versions of the word so that “all bases are covered.”

-When crawled, the crawlers see the keyword repeated, and in several different versions, thus leading the page to rank well for the keyword variations used (over and over … and over again).
+When crawled, the crawlers see the keyword repeated, and in several different versions, thus leading the page to rank well for the keyword variations used (over and over… and over again).

-This isn’t going to work anymore.
+This just doesn’t work anymore.

 Search engines are advanced enough to understand repeated keywords, their variations, and the unfavorable experience of generally bad content.